EngstromJimmy/ZXSpectrum/README.md

 Thanks to
 Jessica Engström - For loving me and letting me have a storage room filled with old computers =D
 Mikael Engström - For teaching me how to program
-Mats Sjöblom - For explaining some of the internals in te ZX Spectrum
+Mats Sjöblom - For explaining some of the internals in the ZX Spectrum
 Rodnay Zaks - For writing the book I used to implement all the Z80 Assembler instructions.